hwguyturnsw/STM32MP157A-DK1/README.md

 #  Directions
 Run <i>"build_buildroot.sh"</i> from <i><b>build_scripts</b></i> directory or specific branch directory (this will ensure you get the correct version numbers in the motd.)
 Then write <i><b>sd.img</b></i> from <i><b>../builroot-2021.02.1/output/images</b></i> to SD card using dd or Balena Etcher.

-There is a build script for this but please change the output file to the SD card in the script for your particular machine.
+There is a build script for this but please double check the script picks up the correct device.

 Feel free to create an issue if there are problems and I will get to them as soon as I can.